haasr/correct_horse_button/README.md

 Connecting the push-button
 --------------------------

-Simply connect one pin to physical pin 34 (GND) and connect the other pin to physical pin 36 (GPIO 16).
+Simply connect one pin of the button to physical pin 34 (GND) and connect the other pin to physical pin 36 (GPIO 16).